Jerson2000/HCDC_Portal/README.md

 >PS: Some feature requires internet

 # Disclaimer:
 I only scrape what's available in the student portal, such as text, images, and other accessible content using any browser.
 This project is made possible thanks to the <a href="https://jsoup.org/">jsoup</a> library.
-It is important to note that this project is purely for fun and for my own learning experience in Android development. ( currently enrolled - 4th yr)
+It is important to note that this project is purely for fun and for my own learning experience in Android development. ( alumni - batch 2024 )